A journey of love, loss, health, and hope

 I’m happy to say, I think there is.

-For the past four weeks I’ve changed my eating habits drastically, and I haven’t even been mad about it.
+For the past few months I’ve changed my eating habits drastically, and I haven’t even been mad about it.

 I’ve found a new way of eating that’s satisfying, is working well for my body, and most importantly has eliminated my depression.